Dightful/Visual-Representation-of-Sorting-Algorithms/How to Use.md

 Open the file called MainFile, load into an ide such as Visual Studio Code.

-Next change all the file locations to the file location that you have saved the program to, all the line numbers where this needs to be done are:
+Next change all the file locations to the your file location where you have saved the program to; all the line numbers where this needs to be done are:
 - 18
 -

+For the file path names

 Modules Used: